Nitrile rubber: Production

-Emulsifier (soap), acrylonitrile, butadiene, radical generating activators, and a catalyst are added to polymerization vessels in the production of hot NBR.
+Emulsifier (soap), acrylonitrile, butadiene, radical-generating activators, and a catalyst are added to polymerization vessels in the production of hot NBR.
 Water serves as the reaction medium within the vessel.
 The tanks are heated to 30–40 °C to facilitate the polymerization reaction and to promote branch formation in the polymer.
 Because several monomers capable of propagating the reaction are involved in the production of nitrile rubber the composition of each polymer can vary (depending on the concentrations of each monomer added to the polymerization tank and the conditions within the tank).
 There may not be a single repeating unit throughout the entire polymer.
-For this reason there is also no IUPAC name for the general polymer.
+For this reason, there is also no IUPAC name for the general polymer.

 Monomers are usually permitted to react for 5 to 12 hours.
 Polymerization is allowed to proceed to ~70% conversion before a “shortstop” agent (such as dimethyldithiocarbamate and diethylhydroxylamine) is added to react with (destroy) the remaining free radicals and initiators.
-Once the resultant latex has “shortstopped”, the unreacted monomers are removed through a steam in a slurry stripper.
+Once the resultant latex has “shortstopped”, the unreacted monomers are removed through steam in a slurry stripper.
 Recovery of unreacted monomers is close to 100%.
 After monomer recovery, latex is sent through a series of filters to remove unwanted solids and then sent to the blending tanks where it is stabilized with an antioxidant.
 The yielded polymer latex is coagulated using calcium nitrate, aluminium sulfate, and other coagulating agents in an aluminium tank.
 The coagulated substance is then washed and dried into crumb rubber.

 The process for the production of cold NBR is very similar to that of hot NBR.
-Polymerization tanks are heated to 5–15 °C instead of 30–40 °C. Under lower temperature conditions, less branching will form on polymers (the amount of branching distinguishes cold NBR from hot NBR).
+Polymerization tanks are cooled to 5–15 °C instead of heating up to 30–40 °C close to ambient temperature (ATC).
+Under lower temperature conditions, less branching will form on polymers (the amount of branching distinguishes cold NBR from hot NBR).

 Properties

-The raw material is typically yellow, although it can also be orange or red tinted, depending on the manufacturer.
+The raw material is typically yellow, although it can also be orange or red-tinted, depending on the manufacturer.
 Its elongation at break is ≥ 300% and possesses a tensile strength of ≥ 10 N/mm2 (10 MPa).
 NBR has good resistance to mineral oils, vegetable oils, benzene/petrol, ordinary diluted acids and alkalines.

 An important factor in the properties of NBR is the ratio of acrylonitrile groups to butadiene groups, referred to as the ACN content.
 The lower the ACN content, the lower the glass transition temperature; however, the higher the ACN content, the better resistance the polymer will have to nonpolar solvents as mentioned above.
-Most applications requiring both solvent resistance and low temperature flexibility require an ACN content of 33%.
+Most applications requiring both solvent resistance and low-temperature flexibility require an ACN content of 33%.